anjanakalu/java/graphQL/Notes on Cursor-Based Pagination.md

   endCursor: String     # Last item's cursor in this page, null if empty
   hasNextPage: Boolean! # Indicates more items after this page
   hasPreviousPage: Boolean! # Indicates items before this page
-  startCursor: String   # First item's cursor, null if empty (added for completeness) }
+  startCursor: String   # First item's cursor, null if empty }

 # Container for paginated results